 One man did more than most to safeguard this legacy: Roger Freeman, the boy from Essex who was so fascinated by the base near where he grew up that it turned into a lifetime of research, writing and sharing.
 'They were to leave a considerable impression on those who knew them, which did not easily fade when they departed', he wrote.

 Roger amassed thousands of photographs of this momentous period, which IWM acquired for the nation in 2012.
 The following is a selection of photographs from his collection.
-They also feature, alongside many others, in IWM's new book Somewhere in England, which has been published to coincide with the reopening of IWM Duxford's American Air Museum.

 The vast majority of the 15,000 photographs in the Roger Freeman Collection are also available on IWM's American Air Museum website.
 If you know something more about the people, aircraft and places depicted, or if you would like to try your hand at a bit of historical detective work, we would love for you to add your stories.